clef-men/article_tmc/popl25-author-response.md

-Iris has had a profound impact on the research in program verification because it makes reasoning on higher-order, impure programs much, much easier than what we could do before, thanks to the addition of logical modalities/connectives to conveniently reason about non-termination, ownership, state updates, etc. The last decade has seen results proved using Iris that were out of reach of the previous
+Iris has had a profound impact on the research in program verification because it makes reasoning on higher-order, impure programs much, much easier than what could be done before, thanks to the addition of logical modalities/connectives to conveniently reason about non-termination, ownership, state updates, etc. The last decade has seen results proved using Iris that were out of reach of the previous